Special routes of U.S. Route 1: Penndel business loop

 U.S. Route 1 Business (US 1 Bus.) is an 8 mi business route of US 1 in southeastern Penndel, Pennsylvania.
 The southern terminus of the route is at US 1 in the Bensalem Township community of Oakford, west of Penndel.
 The northern terminus is at US 1 north of the Falls Township community of Fallsington.
 US 1 Bus. runs along the Lincoln Highway for its entire length.

-When a bypass of Penndel was completed to the north of the borough in 1989, US 1 was moved from the Lincoln Highway to the expressway, allowing US 1 Bus. to occupy the Lincoln Highway in its place.
+When a bypass of Penndel was completed to the north of the borough in 1989, US 1 was moved from the Lincoln Highway to the freeway, allowing US 1 Bus. to occupy the Lincoln Highway in its place.

 Major intersections

 Trenton business loop

 U.S. Route 1 Business (US 1 Bus.) is a 2.73 mi business route of US 1 northeast of Trenton, New Jersey, running from an interchange with that route in Trenton to another interchange in Lawrence Township.
 On the border of Trenton and Lawrence Township, US 1 Bus. intersects northbound US 206 at the Brunswick Circle.
 The route is also signed through Trenton on what was once designated US 1 Alt., which continued over the Lower Trenton Bridge to Morrisville, Pennsylvania.
 The northern portion of what was US 1 Alt. in Pennsylvania is now State Route 2060 (SR 2060), while the southernmost section is part of Pennsylvania Route 32 (PA 32).